SBOMit/website/content/about.md

 ## What is SBOMit?

 SBOMit is the name of the project which manages the SBOMit specification format.
-A SBOMit document is effectively an SBOM, only with additional verification information added that was generated at the time the supply chain was generated.
-This verification information, which uses in-toto attestations and layouts, is able to be validated by a party to get a high degree of assurances about the software.
+An SBOMit document is effectively an SBOM, only with additional verification information added that was generated at the time the supply chain was generated.
+This verification information, which uses in-toto attestations and layouts, can be validated by a party to get a high degree of assurances about the software.

 ## What does a SBOMit document contain and why?